oracle/macaron/docs/source/pages/tutorials/index.rst

     #include "prelude.dl"

-    Policy("has-build-service", component_id, "Require build with build scripts.") :-
+    Policy("has-hosted-build", component_id, "Require a hosted build and publishing service.") :- check_passed(component_id, "mcn_build_as_code_1").
-        check_passed(component_id, "mcn_build_service_1").

-    apply_policy_to("has-build-service", component_id) :-
+    apply_policy_to("has-hosted-build", component_id) :-
         is_component(component_id, purl),
         match("pkg:pypi/arrow.*", purl).

 The second part of the above policy, ``apply_policy_to``, applies the policy to components found within Macaron's database based on the conditions within it.
 In this case, any component whose PURL begins with ``pkg:pypi/arrow``, thanks to the use of regular expression.
 This will capture both versions of the Arrow library used in the previous section.
-To use the completed policy, we save it to an easily accessible location, such as the directory Macaron is in, with a name such as ``has-build-service.dl``.
+To use the completed policy, we save it to an easily accessible location, such as the directory Macaron is in, with a name such as ``has-hosted-build.dl``.
 With the policy file created and saved, we can have Macaron run is as follows:

 .. code-block:: shell

-  ./run_macaron.sh verify-policy --database ./output/macaron.db --file ./has-build-service.dl
+  ./run_macaron.sh verify-policy --database ./output/macaron.db --file ./has-hosted-build.dl

 At the end of the output of this command, Macaron will display the following:

 .. code-block:: javascript

+    passed_policies
     component_satisfies_policy
-        ['176', 'pkg:pypi/arrow@1.3.0', 'has-build-service']
+        ['1', 'pkg:pypi/arrow@1.3.0', 'has-hosted-build']
+    failed_policies
+        ['has-hosted-build']
     component_violates_policy
-        ['177', 'pkg:pypi/arrow@0.15.0', 'has-build-service']
+        ['2', 'pkg:pypi/arrow@0.15.0', 'has-hosted-build']
-    failed_policies
-        ['has-build-service']

 This confirms the findings of the previous section, showing that the earlier version of the Arrow library does not meet our expectations in that it is lacking a discoverable build service, while the more recent version is just fine and passes.